upcmd/updocs-content/logs/c0189_vvvvv.md

     . ok
     task Finally:
+    Step1: [
-    Step1: [close_file: ensure the opened file is closed ]
+    close_fileensure the opened file is closed
+    ]
     {
       Name: "close_file",
       Do: {